 Lemon Bee Balm vs. Lemon Balm

 Lemon bee balm is often confused with lemon balm, another member of the mint family.
-Lemon balm is Melissa officinalis and is hardier, growing in slightly colder zones of the U.S. It grows in a large clump up to three feet (91 cm.) wide and two feet tall (61cm.).
+Lemon balm is Melissa officinalis and is hardier, growing in slightly colder zones of the U.S. It grows in a large clump up to 3 feet (91 cm.) wide and 2 feet tall (61 cm.).
 The flowers are spiky, pale yellow clusters.

 Lemon Bee Balm Uses